HugoBlox/theme-academic-cv/content/join/_index.md

 ## Undergraduate students

-I am open to hosting students through organized programs at WHOI, such as the [Summer Student Fellows (SSF)](https://www.whoi.edu/main/summer-student-fellowship) Program or the [Semester at WHOI (SAW)](http://www.whoi.edu/semester-at-whoi/) Program.
+I will host students through organized programs at WHOI, such as the [Summer Student Fellows (SSF)](https://www.whoi.edu/main/summer-student-fellowship) Program or the [Semester at WHOI (SAW)](http://www.whoi.edu/semester-at-whoi/) Program.
 Please refer to these websites for more information and feel free to indicate your interest in joining the lab.

+For the summer of 2019 I am recruiting a SSF to work on a joint computational project between my lab and Maria Pachiadaki's lab.
+You can find the details of the project [here](http://www.whoi.edu/page.do?pid=149016&tid=7342&cid=272129).

 ## Graduate students